DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/teleconnections.rst

 Classes
 -------

-There are three classes to compute the netCDF files:

 There are three classes for the analysis:

 * **NAO**: computes the NAO index based on mean sea level pressure (msl) using the station-based method, and computes regression and correlation maps with respect to the NAO index.